opdjmw/MxP-Quant-500-postmortem-analysis/README.cardiac.metabolomics.txt

 ## Citation

-If you use this code, please cite:
+If you use this code, please cite contact oscar.puntervold@sund.ku.dk for citation details as the original paper related to this work has not been submitted.

-[Your paper citation here]

 ## Contact

-[Your name and email]

-## License

-[Choose appropriate license - MIT, GPL, etc.]
+Oscar Emil Puntervold
+oscar.puntervold@sund.ku.dk
+djyoloprolo@gmail,com

 ## Troubleshooting